Lokua/electron-boilerplate/README.md

 React without JSX is ready to go, however if not using React you can uninstall the react dependencies and remove the React setup code from [./src/renderer.mjs](./src/renderer.mjs)

+The project also includes a simple build script using electron-packager.
+Currently only does OSX but should be pretty easy to add other platforms